In this series, you have read the many ways in which these 10 bloggers have changed how I approach and implement selling to my clients.

 Jill Konrath changed they way I design my elevator pitches.
 Now when I give people a concise summary of what I do for a living, I include specific numbers and percentages of benefits that past clients have enjoyed from using my services.

 Specific numbers and percentages give a clear contrast of the benefits of using my services versus not using them.
-The numbers and percentages are not detailed because they are not intended to lead listeners to buying decision!
+The numbers and percentages are not detailed because they are not intended to lead listeners to a buying decision!

 When giving an elevator pitch, I am not trying to sell my products and services.